consistence/consistence-jms-serializer-symfony/readme.md

 composer require consistence/consistence-jms-serializer-symfony
 ```

-2) Register the bundle in your application kernel:
+2) Register the bundle in your application:

 ```php
 // config/bundles.php